CraftTweaker/CraftTweaker-Documentation/docs/Vanilla/Events/Events/EntityLivingDeathDrops.md

 # EntityLivingDeathDrops

-The EntityLivingDeathDrops Event is fired whenver an Enity's death causes dropped items to appear.
+The EntityLivingDeathDrops Event is fired whenver an Entity's death causes dropped items to appear.
 It can be canceled to stop the entity from dropping anything.

 ## Event Class